pinjamar/image-ai/README.md

    npm install
    ```

+3. Install nodemon package in the server folder

+   `npm install --save-dev nodemon`

-3. Install nodemon package in the server folder and run the app - both client and server at the same time
+4. run the app - both client and server at the same time

    ```shell
    cd image-ai/client